ClouDesire/docusaurus/docs/onboarding.md

 ### Understand the Catalog

 The _Catalog_ contains all the applications owned by the vendor.
-In this section you can see both applications that are available on the Cloudesire Marketplace and applications that are still not published.
+In this section you can see both applications that are already published on the marketplace and applications that are still in configuration phase.

-To access the catalog, go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
-You will be able to access the “_Catalog_” from the menu on the left.

 ![Vendors Control Panel: Edit Product page](/wp-content/uploads/2017/02/control_panel_edit_product.png)